-In my spare time, I contribute to open source tools for scientific computing in Python; see my GitHub profile for details.
+I am a core contributor and maintainer for many of the leading open source tools for scientific computing in Python; see my GitHub profile for details.

-- Xarray has become a standard tool for analyzing weather and climate data, and is also used in many other scientific domains.
+- Xarray has become a standard tool for analyzing multi-dimensional datasets in Python (especially weather/climate data), and has contributed to hundreds of scientific papers.
 I am the original creator, and now maintain it along with about a dozen other core developers.
-The project has received hundreds of thousands of dollars in grant funding from the Chan-Zuckerberg Initiative.
+The project received hundreds of thousands of dollars in grant funding from the Chan-Zuckerberg Initiative.

-- NumPy is the fundamental package for scientific computing with Python.
+- NumPy is the fundamental package for scientific computing with Python, with millions of users in academia and industry.
 I’m on the NumPy steering council and wrote a number of NEPs focused on inter-operability between NumPy and other array libraries.

 - JAX is a Google project focused on machine